 The Nintendo Switch is rapidly becoming our favourite way to play games.
-Nintendo really have seemed to recover after the ill-fated WiiU (RIP) and are pumping out game after game of handheld goodness.
-Nintendo are being a lot more friendly towards 3rd party this time around and its doing them wonders!
+Nintendo really has seemed to recover after the ill-fated WiiU (RIP) and are pumping out game after game.
+With the Switch, Nintendo is being a lot more friendly towards 3rd party & indie developers and this is making its library very impressive indeed!

-Handheld is defiantly our preferred method of play for a lot of games but, we can’t deny some look and feel a lot more spectacular on the big screen; Zelda & Xenoblades 2 are prime candidates for this.
+Handheld is definitely my preferred method of play for a lot of games but, I can’t deny some look and feel a lot more spectacular on the big screen; Zelda & Xenoblades 2 are prime candidates for this.

-Now, with all the E3 games revealed and playing the waiting game we decided it was time to sit down and list out our favourite Nintendo Switch games so far.
-Our list in no particular order but, is compiled of games we have played to death and we think are worthy of praise!
+I decided it was time to sit down and list out my favourite Nintendo Switch games so far.
+Our list in no particular order but is compiled of games we have played to death and we think are worthy of praise!

 BAYONETTA 1 & 2

-Being an Umbra Witch, Bayonetta is capable of shape shifting, using various firearms (with all four limbs!) and can even use her hair to summon screen filling demons to take care of her adversaries.
-Game play is rated at the end of each section, which gives players a grade based on their performance much like Devil May Cry which was also created by Hideki Kamiya.
+As an Umbra Witch, Bayonetta is capable of shapeshifting, using various firearms (with all four limbs!) and can even use her hair to summon screen filling demons to take care of her adversaries.
+Gameplay is rated at the end of each section, which awards players a grade based on their performance through the level much like Devil May Cry which was also created by Hideki Kamiya.

 Bayonetta 2 is more of the same really, with a new hair cut and some additional polish.
-I would say the 1st game is the better of the two and it will be interesting to see where Platinum games go with the Bayonetta 3.
+This is not a bad thing, After playing Bayonetta I was delighted to jump immediately into the sequel.
+Bayonetta 2 feels a little more story driven and relies a fair bit on callbacks from the 1st game.
+This said Bayonetta 2 stands on its own two feet and you wouldn’t really have to play the 1st game to understand the core mechanics.
+Out of the two, I would say the 1st game is the better of the two and it will be interesting to see where Platinum games go with the Bayonetta 3.